 - Always try to offer for the #1 position when you are bidding on a long keyword.

 - Always bid for a top position if you are bidding on a low-volume keyword.

 - Test the performance of the top five bids if you are bidding for a high-volume keyword.
 High-volume keywords have a greater chance of receiving traffic at different price points.

-- Keywords performance for various platforms differ.
+- Keyword performance for various platforms differs.
 A specific keyword may perform well on a platform, but on another platform, the audience changes, thus, affecting the performance of the keyword.

 - Do some preliminary keyword research on our integrated keyword tool.
 You can expand your reach by trying different keywords on this tool.

 - Try upping your bid if a core keyword does not receive enough traffic.
 It will take you higher in rank for the partners already showing your ad.
 The partners who can be ignoring you due to the lower CPC will now notice your ad.